vxcall/vxcall.github.io/_posts/2024-10-16-vmprotect-research.md

 In this VM, the `rdi` register plays a crucial role as the rolling decryption key.
 The values embedded in the bytecode field are self-encrypted Therefore extracted value using `vip` always gets decrypted, and the rolling decryption key is responsible for initiating the first step in a series of decryption procedures.
-A consistent pattern throughout this VM is that once a decryption operation is completed, the rolling decryption key is updated using the newly extracted value.
+A consistent pattern throughout VM is that once a decryption operation is completed, the rolling decryption key is updated using the newly extracted value.

 ```nasm
 xor     r11, rdi                       ; decryption starts